cchitsiang/awesome-stars/README.md

 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
-- [linkall-labs/vanus](https://github.com/linkall-labs/vanus) - Vanus is a Serverless message queue for building EDA applications with Ease.
+- [linkall-labs/vanus](https://github.com/linkall-labs/vanus) - Vanus is an open-source, cloud-native, Serverless message queue for building EDA applications with Ease.
 - [thangchung/go-coffeeshop](https://github.com/thangchung/go-coffeeshop) - ☕ A practical event-driven microservices demo built with Golang.
 Nomad, Consul Connect, Vault, and Terraform for deployment
 - [inngest/inngest](https://github.com/inngest/inngest) - Inngest is an open-source, event-driven platform which makes it easy for developers to build, test, and deploy serverless functions without worrying about infrastructure, queues, or stateful services.
 - [mehdihadeli/store-golang-microservices](https://github.com/mehdihadeli/store-golang-microservices) - 🧺 A practical microservices sample, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.